ybao81/valetbike/README.md

 ## Environment Configuration

 As you configure your environment you should **keep a log** where you **write down all the steps you take** including each command you type.
-You will inevitably run into errors setting up your development environment and maintaining a meticulous log will allow others to help you troubleshoot. **Ignore this recommendation at your own peril.**
+You will inevitably run into errors setting up your development environment and maintaining a meticulous log will allow others to help you troubleshoot.
+Ignore this recommendation at your own peril, but don't say you haven't been warned.

 Installing Ruby on Rails is not a trivial process.
-Though it is the essential first step to developing ValetBike, it will take you far longer than all the other steps to complete.
+It is the essential first step to developing ValetBike, and it will take you far longer than all the other steps to complete.
 Be sure to set aside ample time to work through the setup guides.

 **1. Install Ruby on Rails**